 Our PRC subsidiaries are subject to value-added tax at a rate of 6% on revenues from advertising services and paid after deducting input VAT on purchases.
-The net VAT balance between input VAT and output VAT is reflected in the account under other taxes payable.
+The net VAT balance between input VAT and output VAT is reflected in the account under input VAT receivable or other taxes payable.

-In July 2012, the Ministry of Finance and the State Administration of Taxation jointly issued a circular regarding the pilot collection of VAT in lieu of business tax in certain areas and industries in the PRC.
-Such VAT pilot program was gradually implemented in Beijing, Jiangsu, Anhui, Fujian, Guangdong, Tianjin, Zhejiang, and Hubei between September and December 2012.
+In July 2012, the Ministry of Finance and the State Administration of Taxation jointly issued a circular regarding the pilot collection of VAT in lieu of business tax in certain areas and industries in the PRC including Beijing, Jiangsu, Anhui, Fujian, Guangdong, Tianjin, Zhejiang, and Hubei between September and December 2012.
 Also, a circular issued in May 2013 provided that such VAT pilot program was rolled out nationwide in August 1, 2013.
 Since then, certain of our subsidiaries and VIEs became subject to VAT at the rates of 6% or 3% on certain service revenues which were previously subject to business tax.
-The amount of VAT included as a deduction to revenue amounted to \$8.8 million and \$21.5 million for the years ended December 31, 2012 and 2013, respectively.
+The amount of VAT included as a deduction to revenue amounted to \$8.8 million, \$21.5 million and \$19.3 million for the years ended December 31, 2012, 2013 and 2014, respectively.